-Open science is the movement to make scientific research, data, and dissemination accessible to all levels of an inquiring society.
-Practicing open science means practicing research in a way that enables others to collaborate and contribute, and ensuring that research data, lab notebooks, research processes, and published results are properly documented and openly shared to enable reuse, redistribution, and reproduction.
+Open science is the movement to increase research integrity and reproducibility by making research outputs accessible to all levels of an inquiring society.
+Practicing open science means conducting research in a way that enables others to collaborate and contribute, and ensuring that research data, lab notebooks, research processes, and published results are properly documented and openly shared to enable reuse, redistribution, and reproduction.

 Below we provide key resources in four fundamental areas of open science, with a particular emphasis on resources relevant to the UCSF community.
 This content is built from the Library’s Open Science 101 class.